ashx3s/ci_cd_demo/README.md

 - cache: speeds up subsequent runs by caching downloaded npm packages
 - npm ci: This runs a clean install and is meant for automated environments: [docs](https://docs.npmjs.com/cli/v10/commands/npm-ci?v=true)
 - **note the indentation and - between `-name` and `uses` or `run`**

+## Update Dependencies Workflow

+- Set to run weekly at 2 am or when ran by command in the github actions gui
+- update naming conventions
+- did not need matrix as this will run the updates a bunch of times which probably isn't needed